 his passion for Additive Manufacturing technologies and clearly not by sales- pitch.

 Though we learned about new applications and business cases, from the possibility to repair

-car headlights with custom tailored 3D-printed clips, injection molding of small batch
+car headlights with custom tailored 3D-printed clips, injection moulding of small batch

-series in AM molds and that jigs & fixtures are more and more created through AM technologies.
+series in AM moulds and that jigs & fixtures are more and more created through AM technologies.

 I took the chance to share the news from the ATSE workshop on Implementing Additive Manufacturing.

-Though I began with the motivation of Michael Heard from ATSE to organizing the workshop.
+Though I began with the motivation of Michael Heard from ATSE to organising the workshop.